Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

 So it remains to show that the space of $\Cal J$--invariant quaternionic planes in $V$ is isomorphic to the complex Grassmannian.
 Choose two anti--commuting imaginary unit quaternions, for example $i$ and $j$.
 Then right multiplication by $i$ defines a linear map $V\to V$ which squares to $-\id$ and commutes with $\Cal J$.
 Hence we obtain a decomposition $V=V^{(1,0)}\oplus V^{(0,1)}$ into two $\Cal J$--invariant summands characterized by $v\cdot i=\Cal J(v)$ for $v\in V^{(1,0)}$ and $v\cdot i=-\Cal J(v)$ for $v\in V^{(0,1)}$.
 Moreover, one immediately verifies that multiplication by $j$ from the right maps $V^{(1,0)}$ to $V^{(0,1)}$ and vice versa, so both spaces must have complex dimension $n+1$.
 The projections onto $V^{(1,0)}$ and $V^{(0,1)}$ can be constructed from $\Cal J$ and right multiplication by $i$.
 A $\Cal J$--invariant quaternionic subspace $W\subset V$ thus is invariant under the projections, and hence $W=(W\cap V^{(1,0)})\oplus (W\cap V^{(1,0)})\cdot j$.
 Hence we see that we can identify the space of $\Cal J$--invariant quaternionic planes in $V$ with the space of complex planes in $V^{(1,0)}$ and hence with the Grassmannian $Gr(2,\Bbb C^{n+1})$.

 Hence we see that there is a natural projection $q:\Cal N\to Gr(2,\Bbb C^{n+1})$, which is a quotient by a transversal infinitesimal contactomorphism.
 The action of $G$ on $\Cal N$ does not descend to the Grassmannian, but one can consider the stabilizer of $\Cal J$ in $G$.
-It is easy to see that this stabilizer is isomorphic with $SU(n+1)$ via the action on $V^{(1,0)}$.
-The conformally symplectic structure on the Grassmannian is $SU(n+1)$ invariant and coincides with the one used in Example 3.4 and Corollary 3.4 of \cite{PCS1}.
+It is easy to see that this stabilizer is isomorphic to $U(n+1)$ via the action on $V^{(1,0)}$, and the action on $Gr(2,\Bbb C^{n+1})$ further factorizes to $SU(n+1)$.
+The conformally symplectic structure on the Grassmannian is $SU(n+1)$ invariant and coincides with the one used in Example 3.7 and Corollary 3.8 of \cite{PCS1}.

 Now as in the first example, the projection $G\to G/P$ induces a covering on each $U(1)$--orbit but this time, the covering is just $2$--fold.
-Hence $q$ can be made into a PCS--quotient by passing to the quotient of $G$ by $\Bbb Z_2=\{\pm\Bbb I\}$, and the resulting PCS--structure of quaternionic type on the Grassmannian is exactly the one from Corollary 3.4 of \cite{PCS1}. \end{proof}
+Hence $q$ can be made into a PCS--quotient by passing to the quotient of $G$ by $\Bbb Z_2=\{\pm\Bbb I\}$, and the resulting PCS--structure of quaternionic type on the Grassmannian is exactly the one from Corollary 3.8 of \cite{PCS1}. \end{proof}